Signing a brokerage contract to sell, purchase or lease

 Under section 25 of the Real Estate Brokerage Act, the real estate agency or broker must give a duplicate of the contract (i.e. a copy containing the original signatures of the parties or signatures that were authenticated according to an electronic signature protocol) to the client and the latter is bound to perform his obligations only as of the time of receipt of this duplicate.

-Unfortunately, it may happen that the agency or broker settles for providing a photocopy or completely forgets to remit the duplicate of the contract to the client.
-These omissions may have considerable impacts.
-For example the client could refuse to pay the remuneration due to his broker’s agency or to his broker acting on his own account, arguing that he never received a duplicate of his contract.
+For example, the client could refuse to pay the remuneration due to his broker’s agency or to his broker acting on his own account, arguing that he never received a duplicate of his contract.
 Failure to provide the client with a duplicate of his brokerage contract also has an impact on the right to cancel the contract.
+Once the contract has been signed, the client has three (3) days after receiving the duplicate signed by both parties to withdraw from the brokerage contract (to sell, purchase or lease).